Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 - [ ] undefined
 - [x] an object representing an array that has five elements

-### Q33.
+#### Q33.
 Which choice is not a valid method on event emitters?

 - [x] start
 - [ ] on
 - [ ] once
 - [ ] off

-### Q34.
+#### Q34.
 Which special object is an instance of EventEmitter?Which special object is an instance of null?

 - [ ] process
 - [ ] Buffer
 - [ ] root
 - [x] require

-### Q35.
+#### Q35.
 What is the command to get a list of available commands for Node.js?What is the command to get a list of available commands for Node.js?

 - [ ] node index.js -x
 - [ ] node -v
 - [x] node -h
 - [ ] node index.js -h

-### Q36.
+#### Q36.
 When a request event is received in the HTTP module, what is the type of the first argument passed to that event, usually named req?

 - [x] http.IncomingMessage
 - [ ] http.ServerRequest
 - [ ] http.ClientRequest
 - [ ] http.ServerResponse

-### Q37.
+#### Q37.
 What are the arguments passed to the module wrapper function?

 - [ ] exports, **filename, **dirname
 - [ ] exports, process, require, module, **filename, **dirname
 - [ ] exports, module, **filename, **dirname
 - [x] exports, require, module, **filename, **dirname

-### Q38.
+#### Q38.
 Which library provides Node.js with the event loop?

 - [ ] V8
 - [ ] c-ares
 - [x] libuv
 - [ ] events

-### Q39.
+#### Q39.
 What does the .node file extension represent?

 - [ ] a C++ file that can have a .node extension and that Node will be able to execute directly.
 - [x] a C++ Addon file that is built with node-gyp
 - [ ] a JSON file that can have a .node extension as well as the .json extension
 - [ ] a JavaScript file that can have a .node extension as well as the .js extension

-### Q40.
+#### Q40.
 What can you export with module.exports?

 - [ ] only objects.
 - [ ] only functions
 - [ ] only variables and arrays
 - [x] functions, objects, arrays, or anything you assign to the module

-### Q41.
+#### Q41.
 Which core module in Node can you use to take advantage of multicore systems?

 - [ ] os
 - [ ] util
 - [x] cluster
 - [ ] net

-### Q42.
+#### Q42.
 Which core Node module has wrappers for OpenSSL methods?

 - [ ] SSL
 - [ ] hash
 - [x] crypto
 - [ ] TLS

-### Q43.
+#### Q43.
 Which line imports a promise-based version of the readFile method?

 - [x] const { readFile } = require(fs).promises
 - [ ] const { readFile } = require(fs)
 - [ ] const { readFilePromises: readFile } = require(fs)
 - [ ] const { readFile } = require(promises)

-### Q44.
+#### Q44.
 According to the rules of semantic versioning, what does a release incrementing the third number in an npm version string communicate to users about the release changes?

 - [ ] Changes are not backwards compatible.
 - [ ] Changes might not be backward compatible and might break existing code.
 - [x] Changes are just bug fixes and no new features were added.
 - [ ] Changes will add new functionality but will not break any existing code.

-### Q45.
+#### Q45.
 What does REPL stand for?

 - [ ] run, examine, put, loop
 - [x] read, eval, print, loop
 - [ ] run, edit, print, loop
 - [ ] read, extend, print, loop

-### Q46.
+#### Q46.
 Which file does node-gyp use to read the build configuration of module ?

 - [ ] .gyprc
 - [x] binding.gyp
 - [ ] gyp.json
 - [ ] package.gyp

-### Q47.
+#### Q47.
 Which core module in Node can you use for testing?

 - [ ] chai
 - [ ] jest
 - [x] assert
 - [ ] mocha

+#### Q48.
+Which core module in Node provides an API to register callbacks to track asynchronous resources created inside a Node.js application?

+- [ ] cluster
+- [x] async_hooks
+- [ ] dgram
+- [ ] inspector

+#### Q49.
+Which Node.js module should you use when you need to decode raw data into strings?

+- [ ] buffer
+- [ ] util
+- [x] string_decoder
+- [ ] string_buffer